instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-06.md

 categories: ["coding", "tutorial"]
 ---

+In part 5, we amended our Lambda to write to an S3 bucket; and in this part, we'll explore triggers to run it regularly.

 # Let's build an AWS Lambda in C#

-In part 5, we amended our Lambda to be able to write the results it found to an object in an S3 bucket.

-In this part, we'll explore triggers and arrange for our Lambda to run regularly.

 ## Part 6: Scheduling your Lambda